 The Five-Year Central Florida Rail Corridor (CFRC) Capital Plan incorporates capital projects aimed at keeping the assets in state of good repair.
 The plan includes projects considered beyond the annual maintenance scope of work by the Department's Operations and Maintenance (O&M) Contractor, Alstom (formerly known as the Bombardier Mass Transit Corporation), and the Signal Maintenance Contractor (Herzog Technologies Inc., or HTI).
 Appendix B shows a table with a summary of the recommended Five-Year CFRC Capital Plan for FY2022 through FY2026.
-Note that for the 5-year period SunRail plans to spend over \$368 million, mostly derived from FDOT, FTA and FRA sources.
+Note that for the 5-year period SunRail plans to spend over \$368 million, primarily on expansion and system improvement related investments, with smaller investments in pure SGR activities (consistent with a small backlog and generally good asset conditions).
+Funding for these investments is mostly derived from FDOT, FTA and FRA sources.